c-bertran/42-exam-shell/CONTRIBUTING.md

 	Open the project directory in your preferred code editor to start making changes.

 6. **Build**:
-	Ensure everything is working correctly by running the tests.
-For example, if you are using a testing framework like Jest, run:
+	Ensure everything is working correctly by running the debug pkg
 	```shell
 	npm run build // Create a bundle version
 	npm run pkg:debug // Build a debug executable